fluidity-money/fluidity-app/docs/security/audits-completed.md

 # 📜 Audits completed

-Fluidity has been audited by multiple parties in order to ensure the security our contracts and our systems.
+Fluidity has been audited by multiple parties in order to ensure the security of our contracts and our systems.

 {% embed url="https://www.verilog.solutions/audits/fluidity/" %}
 Verilog Solutions audit